recipejoiner/backend-boilerplate/README.md

 - User visits the following url: `https://<your-dev-url>:3001/users/auth/facebook/` (in production, replace localhost with your API's URL)
 - User logs in
 - Implemented in the callback located in `app/controller/users/omniauth_callbacks_controller.rb`, the user is then authenticated either by the UID and provider information included in the response from Facebook.
 If these aren't set on a matching user, the script will attempt to authenticate via their email.
 If that doesn't exist on a user either, a new user will be created for them, using their name on Facebook for their username, first_name, and last_name, and it'll store their email as well.
+- The user is then forwarded back to the website, and a token is set.
+There is a small node server set up for testing this.

 Note: If a user signs up via OAuth, they can still update their name/username/email.
 You may want to prompt users to update this information, especially because their username will have a random string of letters at the end of it to ensure uniqueness.